aipie/bike-share/README.md

 [Visualization specific to category 4]

 ## Recommendations:
-Based on the insights and findings above, we would recommend the team to consider the following:
+Based on the insights and findings above, the following recommendations have been provided:

-* **TOP STATIONS FOR CASUAL RIDERS**
-_Local Partnerships & Cross-Promotions 🤝
-Collaborating with gyms, coffee shops, or coworking spaces to offer bundled discounts.
-Example: “Show your ride receipt at [Local Café] and get 10% off your coffee!”_
+* Many casual riders take recreational trips from stations near tourist attractions, with a significant portion choosing loop rides.
+Introducing shorter-term membership options, such as a 7-day pass and a monthly pass, could encourage more frequent ridership.
+The 7-day pass would cater to tourists and short-term visitors.
+The monthly pass would serve as a stepping stone for frequent casual riders, allowing them to experience membership benefits without committing to an annual plan.
+Both options have the potential to attract more tourists and short-term visitors while providing a pathway for casual riders to transition into full membership.

+* Since many casual riders use Cyclistic bikes for recreational purposes near key landmarks, a  partnership with local attractions could increase engagement and encourage membership.*

 * **Increased Marketing Efforts in Negative Growth Periods: The months where growth dropped significantly (December and October) could be targeted for special promotions, re-engagement offers, or referral programs to counteract negative growth.** Rather than scaling back marketing efforts during these downturns, research suggests that companies that continue investing in strategic marketing during economic slowdowns achieve stronger long-term growth.
 A study by McKinsey & Company found that businesses that maintained or increased their marketing efforts during downturns achieved a 17% compounded growth rate.
 Applying this principle to ridership trends, targeted marketing campaigns during these off-peak months could mitigate losses and potentially convert casual riders into members.

-*
-_- Limited-Time Seasonal Promotions
+*_- Limited-Time Seasonal Promotions
 Offering discounted multi-ride passes or membership trials during low-ridership months (e.g., winter discounts or commuter perks).
 Example: “Winter Ride Challenge: Complete 10 rides in December and get 1 month of free membership!”_

+* Look to capitalise on the periods of high-growth, by

 Reinforce Successful Strategies: The periods of high growth in February, March, and May could provide insights into which marketing strategies worked well, allowing you to replicate these efforts during similar months in the future.

+  * _Re-evaluate the placement of some docking stations.
+Many stations had very small numbers of rides. _

 # Assumptions and Caveats: